 What is competition law?

-Competition law is designed to stop two main activities:
+UK competition law is designed to stop anti-competitive behaviour consisting of:

 - Anti-competitive agreements